ries-lab/uiPSF/README.md

   - [Evaluation of field-dependent aberration](demo/demo_eval_system_FD.ipynb).
 - [Generate PSF model at a given imaging depth](demo/demo_genPSF.ipynb)
 ## Run time of learning the PSF models listed in the demos
-The following run times are obtained from a desktop PC with Windows 11, RTX 3080.
+The following run times were obtained from a desktop PC with Windows 11, RTX 3080.
 |**PSF type**| run time (min)| # of parameters|
 |:------------------|:----------------|:------------|
 |**1ch LLS voxel**|1.9 | 31,144|